Also check out: Building a Better Wiki: Franchise Logos!

 - Format: PNG (the small icons look horrible in JPG format)

-- Preferred Source (in order): anime artwork, anime cap, manga/light novel artwork, manga/light novel scan
+- Preferred Source (in order): Anime artwork, anime cap/screenshot, manga/light novel artwork, manga/light novel scan

-- Do Not Use: transparent PNG of GIF, vector trace, fan art
+- Do Not Use: transparent PNG or GIF, vector trace, fan art

-- Gallery/Caption: In the character gallery, create a gallery named "Profile Portraits" and caption the image "Character Name (Profile Portrait)"
+- Gallery/Caption: In the character page gallery, create a gallery named "Profile Portraits" and caption the image "Character Name (Anime Portrait)" or Manga Portrait, Light Novel Portrait, etc. depending on the source.

 As you can see, the images are consistent and translate well into icons which appear throughout the wiki.
 This format should work for 90% of the characters in our database, with the exceptions being things like small Pokémon and Digimon (particularly the ones that are basically talking heads) in which case we can just use 300 x 300 images.